FreeBSD: OS compatibility layers

 Most software that runs on Linux can run on FreeBSD using an optional built-in compatibility layer.
 Hence, most Linux binaries can be run on FreeBSD, including some proprietary applications distributed only in binary form.
 This compatibility layer is not an emulation; Linux's system call interface is implemented in the FreeBSD's kernel and hence, Linux executable images and shared libraries are treated the same as FreeBSD's native executable images and shared libraries.
 Additionally, FreeBSD provides compatibility layers for several other Unix-like operating systems, in addition to Linux, such as BSD/OS and SVR4, however, it is more common for users to compile those programs directly on FreeBSD.

 No noticeable performance penalty over native FreeBSD programs has been noted when running Linux binaries, and, in some cases, these may even perform more smoothly than on Linux.
 However, the layer is not altogether seamless, and some Linux binaries are unusable or only partially usable on FreeBSD.
-There is support for system calls up to version 2.6.18, available since FreeBSD 14.0.
+There is support for system calls up to version 4.4.0, available since FreeBSD 14.0.
 As of release 10.3, FreeBSD can run 64-bit Linux binaries.

 FreeBSD has implemented a number of Microsoft Windows native NDIS kernel interfaces to allow FreeBSD to run (otherwise) Windows-only network drivers.

-The Wine compatibility layer, which allows the running of many Windows applications, especially games, without a (licensed) copy of Microsoft Windows, is available for FreeBSD.
+The Wine compatibility layer, which allows the running of software made for Microsoft Windows on Unix-like operating systems, is available for FreeBSD.